 Cutting instructions for a 12'' block:

 Place your squares in piles and label them with sticky notes or clip little pieces of paper on them.
 This is important because you will be making the half square triangle units with the larger squares and you don't want to mix them up.
-I labeled mine 'Whole' (for the ones that wouldn't be cut) and 'HST.'
+I labeled mine 'Whole' (for the ones that wouldn't be cut) and 'HST' (half square triangles).

 1. Making Half Square Triangle Units

-There are several different ways to make half square triangle squares.
+There are a few different ways to make half square triangle units.
 This is my favorite way because it think it is easiest and most accurate.
 Using your slightly larger squares, place one of each color right sides facing.
 Then draw a line (any pen will do) diagonally from one corner to another.
 This is your cutting line, not your sewing line.

 Sew 1/4'' from each side of the drawn line.
 Then cut on your line.
 Easy, huh?
 If you don't have a 1/4'' foot for your sewing machine, you may want to draw two stitching lines 1/4'' from either side of your cutting line to give yourself a guide.